senzing-garage/aws-cloudformation-ecs/cloudformation/aws-cloudformation-ecs-hosted-zone/spike-websocket-api-gateway-cognito/README.md

-# How to create a Websoct Api with Cognito that connects to an ECS Service
+# How to create a Websocket Api with Cognito that connects to an ECS Service

 Websocket Api Gateway embedded with Cognito for authentication, connected to an ECS service